August 29, 2021

 - Managing risk

 Keep in mind, even if you plan on targeting multiple objectives, you’ll want to implement and measure each effort separately.
 Sure, it’s all “big data,” but it doesn’t make sense to measure your fraud detection efforts in the same report as your marketing campaign or operational performance.
+Analytical decision making is most effective when you are looking at the right numbers in the right context.

 Identify Relevant Data